awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

 The `RTDB-Read.confirm` primitive is returned after the VarDis entity has finished processing the request.
-As a parameter it carries a status code and, if the status code is `VARDIS_STATUS_OK`, also the value of the variable (of type `VarValueT`) and the time stamp of the last update of the variable.
+As a parameter it carries a status code and, if the status code is `VARDIS-STATUS-OK`, also the value of the variable (of type `VarValueT`) and the time stamp of the last update of the variable.